And it’s a habit you can start right away: spending money on credit cards whenever you can.

-Last year Chase was running a deal with Southwest where new credit card sign-ups were good for a 50,000 point sign-up bonus after meeting a $2k minimum spend.
+Chase is running a deal with Southwest where new credit card sign-ups are good for a 50,000 point sign-up bonus after meeting a $2k minimum spend.

 For your $2000 in spending (on stuff you were gonna buy anyway), you just earned 52,000 points (2k on purchases and 50k in bonus), enough for $500-900 worth of free travel.
 That’s a great value — the equivalent of 25-45% cash back!